What’s the difference between an Audit, Review and Compilation?

 Audited Financial Statements

-For more information on the difference between financial statements view the following:
+For more information concerning the different types of financial statements visit the American Institute of CPAs.

-For additional reading on the difference between Audit, Compilation and Review, visit the American Institute of CPAs:
+For additional reading on the difference between Audit, Compilation and Review, download the American Institute of CPAs "Guide To Financial Statement Services".